NeosVR

-NeosVR is a free-to-play, massively multiplayer online, virtual reality application created by Solirax.
+NeosVR was a free-to-play, massively multiplayer online, virtual reality application created by Frooxius and operated by Solirax.
 It was released for free on Microsoft Windows via Steam on May 4, 2018, with support for several VR headsets.

-The game allows users to interact with one another as avatars and features development tools for players to create in-game elements such as games and maps.
+The game allowed users to interact with one another as avatars and featured development tools for players to create in-game elements such as games and maps.
+It was also usable without VR in a “desktop” mode through the use of a mouse and keyboard or gamepad.

+As of August 20th, 2025, online cloud services for NeosVR have been shutdown, and the game has been since delisted on Steam.
+Local play, LAN play, and VLAN play remain as the only options to continue playing.

 Gameplay

 The gameplay of NeosVR bears similarities to that of VRChat and AltspaceVR.
 Players interact with each other through virtual 2D and 3D avatars capable of lip sync, eye tracking, blinking, and a complete range of motion.
-While the game is titled "NeosVR", the player does not need VR equipment to play the game and may play in a desktop configuration.
-In this form, there are certain inabilities such as freely moving an avatar's limbs and the inability to use some two-handed VR items.
+The game may be played with either VR equipment or in a desktop configuration.
+Some limitations, such as the inability to freely move an avatar’s limbs or perform interactions that require one hand, exist in desktop mode.